 Brenda lost sensation in her right fingers after elbow surgery for pain.
 She volunteered in a study to learn if PhotoMed’s therapy might relieve the pain in her elbow that remained after surgery.
-The therapy relieved some pain her elbow, but not completely.
+She reported incomplete relief from that pain.
 No one expected her finger sensations to return any time soon.

 Watch as Brenda tests her resumed sensations right after her therapy ended.
 (Clip = 10 seconds)